msknapp/website/content/principles/testing.md

 title: Software Testing
 draft: false
 weight: 8
-summary: The importance of software testing.
+summary: Your software should have ample automated tests across the board.
 description: The importance of software testing.
 ---